MIC-DKFZ/nnUNet/documentation/testing_nnunetv2.md

 [log in](https://gitlab.hzdr.de/users/sign_in?redirect_to_referer=yes) there once with your AD credentials, then contact me to get access!

-Clone acvl_utils and then isntall with `pip install -e .`
+Clone [acvl_utils](https://gitlab.hzdr.de/hi-dkfz/applied-computer-vision-lab/tools/acvl_utils) and then install with `pip install -e .`

+Ah and the same applies to [dynamic-network-architectures](https://gitlab.hzdr.de/hi-dkfz/applied-computer-vision-lab/tools/dynamic-network-architectures).

 Then checkout the nnunet repository from phabricator
 - http: https://phabricator.mitk.org/source/nnunet.git